How Advanced Is The Teradata Columnar Solution?

-If many columns are selected, the ROW format is more suitable, the overhead for storing the ROWID per column value is then negligible.
+If many columns are selected, the ROW format is more suitable, and the overhead for storing the ROWID per column value is negligible.

 If a few columns are selected, the COLUMN format is typically more suitable (better compression rate, SIMD processing).

 A further advantage of Teradata’s hybrid solution is that Teradata can also access the data via the Primary Index or Primary AMP Index.
 The Primary Index allows direct access to rows via hashing.
 The Primary AMP Index limits the work to AMPs containing the required data.

 Should I Use From Now On Only Column Partitioned Tables?

 Not at all.
 Column partitioning is ideal for reading access, but performance is worse for DML statements than Row-Partitioned Tables.

 What Is The Biggest Disadvantage Of The Teradata Solution For Column Partitioning?

 The many possibilities to create tables are tempting but require a lot of experience to get the best performance out of them.
 Some typical questions are: